fsiddiqi/quotedian/README.md

 ## Introduction
-Quotedian is a social media reputation bot for Twitter and Instragram running on Google App Engine
+Quotedian is a social media reputation bot for Twitter and Instagram running on Google App Engine

 ## Requirements
 * Python 2.7